cu-mkp/sandbox/docs/pigment-cochineal-lake_assignment.md

 - Add alum and bag of cochineal to 300ml water in the 1000ml beaker
 - Bring to a boil and boil for 15-20 min
 - Using heat, dissolve 10g potash in 50 ml water in the 100ml beaker
+- Remove the drawstring bag containing the cochineal from the beaker.
+It can now be discarded
-- Warm the colored solution to about 50 ˚C and add potash solution very gradually, stirring constantly
+- Add the potash solution very gradually, stirring constantly to the cochineal+alum solution
      - Do this slowly and incrementally, checking the pH of the solution after each addition until a pH of 6-7, there is no further effervescence, and precipitation of the lake pigment appears to be complete
 - Allow the solution to settle for at least 15min (ideally overnight)
 - Pour solution through filter in a funnel